 Live music takes place on the Main Stage in the afternoon.

 Bands at Deep Cove Daze tend to be newer local groups, but generally quite good.
 This makes sense because the mission of the event’s organizer, the Musart Cultural Society, is to promote local artists and musical talent.

-Below is the performance schedule for Deep Cove Daze in 2018.
+Below is the performance schedule from Deep Cove Daze in 2018.
 As the 2019 event did not happen, this is the best comparison we can provide for 2020.